SCP650/SCP650.github.io/_posts/2022-12-30-Match3Shooter.markdown

 ---
 What would Candy Crush + Call of Duty look like?

-Match-3 games are among the most popular games on mobile, while shooter games are among the most popular games on PC.
-What if we combined the two?
+Many innovations in video games come from blending genres -- what happens if we combine the most popular genre on mobile (match-3) with the most popular genre on PC (shooter)?

 Introducing Match-3 Siege!
+You can download the demo [here](https://github.com/SCP650/Match3Shooter-Unreal5/releases/tag/v1)

 ## How does it work?